- Bitcoin price slides below $9,000 and trades at $8,747.51 after having tested the support near $8,500

 — Dovey "Rug The Fiat" Wan (@DoveyWan) November 11, 2019

 Due to halving, the old miners of the network seem to surrender and face competition from the new miners.
 The current price is around the breakeven cost, facing issues with profitability.
 However, if there have been any new investors in this duration, they would be facing a lack of issues covering their capital.
-According to our Bitcoin predictions, the current volatility and lack of bullish move in the recent future will lead the miners to face ultimate losses.
+Get more details about the Bitcoin predictions, the current volatility and lack of bullish move in the recent future that will lead the miners to face ultimate losses.

 Bitcoin (BTC) Price Analysis: